-PEEP Fo r: Please list the PEEP users disability: Personal Emergency Evacuation Plan (PEEP) detai led checklist Yes No 1.
-Is child capable of understanding emergency procedures - if yes go to Q2, if no, the child must have a designated member of staff available at all times to take the lead in an evacuation.
+PEEP Fo r: Please lis t the PEEP users disability: Personal Emergency Evacuation Plan (PEEP) detail led checklist Yes No 1.
+Is child capable of understanding emergence the child must have a designated member of the lead in an evacuation.
 2. Have the general emergency procedures be een explained to the child?
 3. Could the child raise the alarm if you discov ered a fire (operate a call point)?
 4. Does the child use a wheelchair?
 5. If so, what is the approximate width of the w heelchair? cm 6.
-If child uses another type of aid (crutches, walker, hearing aid etc.) please list the details:- 7.
-If child needs an assistant, list their name to assist in emergency evacuation: Primary person: Secondary: List any potential barriers that would prevent or impede you using any of the fire escape routes servings the areas you will be using such as: 8.
-Further measures to aid child's evacuation?
+If child uses another type of aid (crutches, w valker, hearing aid etc.) please list the o details:- 7.
+If child needs an assistant, list their name to Primary person: Secondary: assist in emergency evacuation: 8.
+List any potential barriers that would preven servings the areas you will be using such as scape ro utes Further measures to aid child's evacuation?
 Action Required 9.
-10. For the area(s) the PEEP user will occupy, their occupation place to the assembly area tion time from Note: this can also be tested on fire drills.
+10. For the area(s) the PEEP user will occupy, please list the room/s and their evacuation timef rom their occupation place to the assembly area: Note: this can also be tested on fire drills. f rom